-If you have created or imported a product and want to sell it in UK retailers – CONGRATULATIONS – you will need products barcodes.
+If you have created or imported a product and want to sell it in the UK, you will need barcodes.
 If it doesn’t already have a retail barcode on it, you will need to purchase a barcode number ….
 And we can help you …..

 1. Getting Barcodes

-While this process is often made to seem overly complicated, it can be a relatively simple process without too many complications.
-Having a barcode number will help you to get into more retailers as retailers prefer to stock products that make the process easier for them.
+It is a relatively simple process, and we are here to help you.
+Having a barcode number will help you to get into more retailers, as retailers prefer to stock products that make the process easier for them.
 Hence it is always advisable to put a barcode on a retail product.

 The first step is to establish what kind of barcode you will require.
 If you are selling a retail product in the UK, you will almost certainly need an EAN-13 product barcode.
 These are used on all retail barcodes UK except for books and magazines (you can find details on obtaining a book or magazine barcode here).
-EAN-13 barcode packages can be purchased here. once an order is places through our website you will be emailed your barcode number with the images as attached files as soon as the order is placed.
+EAN-13 barcode packages can be purchased here. once an order is placed through our website, you will be emailed your barcode number with the images as attached files as soon as the order is placed.
 Look here for CD barcodes and DVD barcodes.